te5in/CodeGra.de/docs/user/analytics-dashboard.rst

 Filters can be used to select a subset of the available data.
 You can create multiple filters to select multiple datasets that will be visualized in parallel.
+Each dataset will have its own distinct color in the charts in the rest of the page.
 The default filter selects the latest submission of each student.

 .. note::
     It is possible to create overlapping datasets, e.g. two datasets that